chrisgrieser/nvim-various-textobjs/README.md

 ```

 You could go even further: When no URL can be found by `various-textobjs`, you
 could retrieve all URLs in the buffer and select one to open.
-(The URL-pattern
-used by this plugin is exposed for this purpose.)

 ```lua
 vim.keymap.set("n", "gx", function()